Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click this button to display the search bar and search for a product.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of products.
+  Click this button to update the list of products.

 - *Variants*
   Click the drop-down list to select the display settings for variants.
 The following settings are available:
+  - **List all products**: All products and their variants are displayed in the product list.
   - **Hide child products**: No product variants are displayed in the product list.
-  - **List all products**: All products and their variants are displayed in the product list.
   For detailed information, see [Select a variant view](/PIM/Operation/04_ManageView.md#select-a-variant-view).

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - ![Filter](/Assets/Icons/Filter.png "[Filter]") Filter (x)
-  Click this button to display the filter editing bar and customize the active filters.
+  Click this button to display the filter bar and customize the active filters.
 The *x* indicates the number of filters that are currently active.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all products in the table are selected.
+If you click the checkbox in the header, all products in the list are selected.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected product(s).
 This button is only displayed, when the checkbox of at least one product is selected.
-Alternatively, you can click directly a row in the table to edit a product.
+Alternatively, you can click directly a row in the list to edit a product.
   For detailed information, see [Edit a product](/PIM/Operation/01_ManageProducts.md#edit-a-single-product).

 - [COPY PRODUCT]